Skip to content

 Kelsey Iino

 Kelsey Iino has been a pioneer in fighting for increased funding for LACC, a housing program for at-risk students, and increased care programs for students on campus.
-She is a life-long Angeleno, a graduate of the community college system and a 15-year counselor at El Camino Community College.
-There is no better person to fight for us on Seat 7 of the LACC Board of Trustees than Kelsey Iino.
+She is a life-long Angeleno, a graduate of the community college system and a 15-year counselor at El Camino Community College and as an LACC Board of Trustee member

 LA Community College, District 2